hippogriffin/ess-helm/charts/matrix-stack/README.md

 ### Labels

 The components deployed in the chart can share labels using the `labels` base section.
 Any value can be configured here to apply them globally, and will be merged into the per components labels.
+You can unset a common label on a per-component basis by setting it to `null`.

 ```yaml
 labels: